 VLC to Chromecast doesn't support SRT subtitles.
 Is there any way to show the subtitles?
 My videos are stored on my PC with subtitles.
 I want to be able to play them on my small monitor (no USB port, only HDMI) if such a dongle exists.

-Commonly, subtitles don't work when playing through Chromecast.
-Read the guide to learn why VLC Chromecast subtitles don't show, and how to cast VLC to Chromecast with subtitles.
+As above, if you've encountered issues that subtitles don't work when playing through Chromecast, read the guide to learn why VLC Chromecast subtitles don't show, and how to cast VLC to Chromecast with subtitles.

 - Chromecast doesn't support the subtitles.
 Subtitle formats Chromecast supports are limited.
 Below is Chromecast supported subtitles and closed captions: TTML - Timed Text Markup Language, WebVTT - Web Video Text Tracks, CEA-608/708